LassoSoft/LassoGuide/lasso_guide_source/language/calling-lasso.rst

 browser.
 Additionally, since a web server or web request is not in effect during such execution, none of the web-serving-specific functionality is available in this context.
-(For more information on the command-line tools that come as part of the Lasso platform, see the chapter :ref:`Lasso Command-Line Tools
+(For more information on the command-line tools that come as part of the Lasso platform, see the :ref:`command-line-tools` chapter.)
-<command-line-tools>`.)

 Using the lasso9 Tool